Zanardi’s special steering wheel slows his drive at Daytona

 "The steering wheel is the brain of the car, you're controlling everything out of it," Zanardi said.
 "I power the car with the steering wheel, the throttle mechanism.
 If the steering wheel isn't interacting with the car, the car won't work."

-Zanardi's legs were severed above his knees in a 2001 crash during a CART race in Germany and although the two-time CART champion has raced in touring cars in the 17 years since the accident, this trip to Daytona has been a journey with longtime partner BMW.
-The idea was to develop new technology that would give Zanardi another global stage to inspire through his positive attitude and multitude of accomplishments.
+Zanardi's legs were severed above his knees in the 2001 crash and the two-time CART champion has raced in touring cars in the 17 years since, but always with his prosthetics.
+This trip to Daytona has been a journey with longtime partner BMW, which developed technology that gave Zanardi another global stage to inspire through his positive attitude and multitude of accomplishments.

+Fernando Alonso was the star of the Rolex a year ago, but the two-time Formula One champion has been secondary during Zanardi's time at Daytona.
+The two were on track together during their first stints in the car, when Alonso passed Helio Castroneves to take the overall lead, and the shared track time gave Alonso a treasured experience.

+"When Alex is in any race, he's the man to follow.
+Huge respect," Alonso said.
+"Every moment you spend with Alex on the track is gold."

 After losing his legs, Zanardi took up hand cycling and has won four gold medals — six total medals — over two Paralympic games.
-He plans %href_on(file:
+He plans to resume training after Daytona in a bid to defend his medals in Tokyo next year, but all his energy has been with BMW and this project with Bobby Rahal's team.

+Zanardi was already in overdrive when he finally got his chance to race 90 minutes into the event.

+"It felt like the very first race of my life.
+There was no time for enjoyment and saying how lucky I am," Zanardi said.

 Comments